zicat/tributary/doc/user_guide_config_detail.md

 server.metrics.ip.pattern=.*
 ```

-Tributary service base on SpringBoot, we can get more details abort server.* by SpringBoot Document.
+Tributary service provider metrics http restful api base on SpringBoot, get more details abort server.* by SpringBoot Document.

-The key server.metrics.ip.pattern is a pattern, filter host list and return the first matched host as metrics dimension
+The param server.metrics.ip.pattern is a pattern, filter hosts(the server may has multi network adapter cards) and get the expected matched host as metrics dimension
 value.
 Tributary provide the http restful api to exposure metrics like sink_lag, sink_counter, most metrics need the
 dimension of host.
-If the server has multi network adapter cards, the dimension of host is uncertain.

 Got the metrics of the tributary service like below, attend to the port if server.port changed.